 Pogostemon Helferi is rather demanding.
 That’s why when keeping the plant in a tank you should take into account some of its peculiarities.
 It is recommended to put the bush at a the most lighted place in the foreground of the tank and provide the plant with additional CO2 supply as well.

 Care and keeping in a tank

 Ornamental properties of the plant highly depend on the tank conditions.
 Pogostemon helferi prefers growing in tanks with settled biological balance.
 Therefore, living in a recently run tank will be too challenging for it, which makes it almost impossible for the plant to survive there.

 It is better to get Pogostemon Helferi as an adult plant with a strong root system (a healthy plant should have white colored roots) and not less than 3-5 cm high.
 Such plant will have higher chances to adapt in a new place.
 The plant doesn’t like replanting, so don’t do it too often.
 Any attempt to disturb its root system effects the plant development process.

 As for water hardness and acidity, this unique plant can grow within a very wide range of these values.
 However, when these parameters change, the plant takes it very severely.

 It successfully grows in tropical tanks with warm water from +20 to + 30 °C, while 23-25 °C is optimal temperature range for it.
 Desirable pH level is 7, however the range of 6,0-7,5 is also acceptable.

 As for carbonate hardness, the optimal value is 4°; range from 5 to 10° is acceptable.
 At that general water hardness can vary from 1 to 30°, but range from 8 to 15° will be the most preferable.

-To maintain ornamental properties of the plant you need to provide it with additional CO2 supply.
+While not mandatory, providing carbon dioxide (CO2) supplementation enhances growth and coloration.
 This is a must to ensure that the plant develops properly.
 Without CO2 supply it will still grow, but its appearance and ornamental features will suffer.

 Pogostemon Helferi propagates with its spurs, which you can carefully cut off and plant into the substrate.
 Some time later the sprig strikes roots and starts to grow.
 You should keep in mind, that when replanting a young plant into a new tank with water parameters that differ from those that the plant has got used to, its old leaves may become yellow and shed off, but new leaves will gradually appear then.

 Provided with intense illumination the plant forms many spurs, though it is not a ground-covering one.
 However, its shoots strike roots near the parent plant and form new ones and this way they quickly form a very impressive carpet in the foreground.

 The plant looks the same appealing on its own, when planted as separate bushes in the middle of the tank.
 Another important thing you should keep in mind is, that most of herbivorous fish species love eating Pogostemon Helferi soft leaves.